valekask/docs/NAMING.md

 showPopup     // Sounds like it shows the popup.
 ```

-**Exception**: Input properties in Angular components sometimes use imperative verbs for boolean setters because these setters are invoked in templates, not from other Dart code.
+**Exception**: Input properties in Angular components sometimes use imperative verbs for boolean setters because these setters are invoked in templates, not from other code.

 ### CONSIDER omitting the verb for a named boolean parameter
 This refines the previous rule.
 For named parameters that are boolean, the name is often just as clear without the verb, and the code reads better at the call site.